From troubles of the world I turn to Alexander Lukashenko,

 “In the Men’s Room” is the third volume of poems in the Has Doubts series, written by Alexander Velky.
-We’re crowdfunding (simultaneously for two volumes) with a view to publishing in late 2018.

 The theme of this book is the relationship between nature and destiny, with a specific focus on mankind’s influence on its habitats and its social structures, and on the related propensity for mankind to conflate itself with men, as illustrated in the frequent usage context of the word itself.

 You can read a few of the poems and watch a couple of video performances by following links from the contents list below.
 The poems intended for inclusion in this book were, and theoretically still are, these:

 I dreamt of apple blossom,